MCLDG-zz/fabric-on-eks/README.md

 they have the chaincode installed, which means they won't be able to take part in any TX.

 If you are creating a brand new peer you'll need the certificate and key information for the organisation the peer belongs to.
-If you are restarting a crashed peer, this step isn't necessary as you already have access to alThese steps are a quick and dirty way of obtaining this info - not recommended for production use.
+If you are restarting a crashed peer, this step isn't necessary as you already have the crypto material.
+These steps are a quick and dirty way of obtaining this info - not recommended for production use.
 For production use, you should create a new organisation, generate the certs and keys for the new org, add the new organisation to the channel config, then start the peers for the new org.